 - Notification of accepted artists no later than July 20, 2019

 - You will be invoiced for show fees along with your acceptance letter.

-- Fees not paid by September 12, 2018 will result in forfeiture of your secured booth for this exhibition and will be offered to someone else.
+- Fees not paid by August 1, 2019, will result in potential forfeiture of your secured booth for this exhibition and will be offered to someone else.

 - There are no early setups-there will be people available to help you unload your vehicle.
 Please mark your preferred time on your application and we will do our best to place you in that time slot.

-- There will be no electricity.
-If you have electricity needs, please plan on using battery for power.
-No generators will be permitted.
+- There will be limited electricity.
+If you have electricity needs, please note that on your application.

 - Upon acceptance, you will receive via email your vendor packet.
 This will confirm your setup times and other details that are helpful for your success.

 GETTING THE WORD OUT: This exhibit will be advertised on both sponsor websites, as well as other opportunities in print, press releases and more.
 Each booth will receive a minimum of fifty postcards (unless you only want twenty-five) or even more if you wish!
 We are excited about this exhibit and we will shout it from the rooftops!

 The Irondequoit Artist Market requires that work be originated with the artist.
 Work will not be accepted if it is created from commercial kits, patterns, stencils or molds; buy and sell items; imported items; beaded jewelry made solely by restringing commercially produced or purchased beads; or created using someone else’s designs.
 By submitting an application, each artist affirms that the work presented is original to the applicant.
 Prints are acceptable, however, your booth display should be a minimum of 70% original work. (this does not apply to photographers or printmakers)